ralfbiedert/cheats.rs/content/_index.md

 ## A Guide to Reading Lifetimes

 Lifetimes can be overwhelming at times.
-Here is a simplified guide on how to read and interpret constructs containing lifetimes.
+Here is a simplified guide on how to read and interpret constructs containing lifetimes if you are familiar with C.

 > **Note**:
 > This section is work in progress.